zlcoburn/k2-improvements/README.md

 6. Recommend performing a wipe prior to install due to potential conflicts with previous mods enter the command 'echo "all" | /usr/bin/nc -U /var/run/wipe.sock' into your terminal.
 7. If you execute a wipe, you will need to go through setup on the K2 screen and complete all the way through creality cloud connection.
 This will give you the wifi/network connection that you will need and connect appropriately to creality cloud.
 Stop at the calibration, you can do this later.
 8. To start the boostrap install paste into the terminal `sh /mnt/UDISK/printer_data/config/bootstrap/bootstrap.sh` and hit enter.
+9. Once the setup completes, it will log you out of your terminal and you will need to log back in.

 ## Installers